BCG-X-Official/facet/README.rst

 .. image:: sphinx/source/_images/Gamma_Facet_Logo_RGB_LB.svg

-.. note:: **FACET 2.0 now available!**

-    FACET 2.0 brings numerous API enhancements and improvements, accelerates model inspection by up to a factor of 50 in many practical applications, introduces a new, more flexible and user-friendly API for hyperparameter tuning – with support for `scikit-learn`'s native hyperparameter searchers – and improves the styling of all visualizations.

-    See the `release notes <https://bcg-x-official.github.io/facet/docs-version/2-0/_generated/release_notes.html>`__
-    for more details.

 FACET is an open source library for human-explainable AI.
 It combines sophisticated model inspection and model-based simulation to enable better explanations of your supervised machine learning models.